Galapagos Yacht Charters and Catamarans

 Yacht La Pinta

-Thoroughly renovated in 2007, La Pinta is a luxury Galapagos motor yacht, capable of a top speed of twelve knots.
+Thoroughly renovated in 2007, La Pinta is a Galapagos luxury cruise vessel, capable of a top speed of twelve knots.

 Her expert crew of 24 includes a medical doctor and three highly-trained (Category 3) naturalist guides.